How to Enable SSH on Ubuntu

 As you can see from the output, the system IP address is 10.0.2.15.

-Once you’ve found the IP address, log in to remote machine by running the following ssh command:
+Once you have found the IP address, log in to the remote machine by running the following SSH command:

 ssh linuxize@10.0.2.15

-When you connect the first time, you will see a message like this:
+When you connect the first time, you will see a security warning like this:

 The authenticity of host '10.0.2.15 (10.0.2.15)' can't be established.